tdda/tdda/README.md

 The `tdda.referencetest` library is used to support the creation of *reference tests*, based on either unittest or pytest.

 These are like other tests except:

-  1. They have special support for comparing strings to files and files to files
+  1. They have special support for comparing strings to files and files to files.
-  2. That support includes the ability to provide exclusion patterns (for things like dates and versions that might be in the output)
+  2. That support includes the ability to provide exclusion patterns (for things like dates and versions that might be in the output).
-  3. When a string/file assertion fails, it spits out the command you need to diff the output
+  3. When a string/file assertion fails, it spits out the command you need to diff the output.
-  4. If there were exclusion patterns, it also writes modified versions of both the actual and expected output and also prints the diff command needed to compare those
+  4. If there were exclusion patterns, it also writes modified versions of both the actual and expected output and also prints the diff command needed to compare those.
   5. They have special support for handling CSV files.
   6. It supports flags (-w and -W)  to rewrite the reference (expected) results once you have confirmed that the new actuals are correct.